w3f/Grants-Program/applications/LiquiDot.md

 We expect applicants to have a solid idea about the project's expected final state.
 Therefore, please submit (where relevant):

-- An overview of the technology stack to be used
+- An overview of the technology stack to be used NextJs (Wagmi for wallet) for Frontend,  NodeJS (Express, PolkadotJS for blockchain calls) for backend, PostgreSQL for database, Solidity for Smart Contracts, AWS for hosting.
 - Documentation of core components, protocols, architecture, etc. to be deployed
+- Finish the Diagram
 - Any PoC/MVP or other relevant prior work or research on the topic
+- Attach a link to github (Add explanation)
 - Mockups/designs of any UI components
+- Attach a link to youtube/add new components.
 - Data models / API specifications of the core functionality
+- Users,Positions,Pools,Decisions
 - What your project is *not* or will *not* provide or implement
   - This is a place for you to manage expectations and clarify any limitations
+  - (Its not full add later) Chains/Dexes + simple rebalancing/decision making engine

 ### 🧩 Ecosystem Fit